 What is self-collection?

 Self-collection is when a woman takes her own sample for cervical screening.
 The sample is taken with a long cotton swab and is done under the supervision of a healthcare professional who also offers cervical screening.
 You will be given instructions on how to collect the sample and offered a private place to collect your sample, usually behind a screen or in a bathroom at the doctor’s or other healthcare setting.
-It is offered to women who have never screened for cervical cancer or who are overdue for their screening.

 Who is eligible for self-collection?